ooffox/lethalcompany-godmode-cheatpack/README.md

 Lethal Company god mode and cheat pack plug-in.
 Works in any lobbies regardless of whether or not theyre modded.

-<b>You can enable/disable any of these settings by pressing F1 and clicking on Normal settings, then the mod</b>.
+<b>You can enable/disable any of the settings by pressing F1 and clicking on Normal settings, then the mod</b>.

 <h3>What this plugin can do (so far):</h3>